-Graduation Batch Overall PEO Attainment (in percentage) Whether Expected Level of PEO is Achieved?
+Graduation Batch Overall PEO Attainment Whether Expected Level of

+(in percentage) PEO is Achieved?

 (Yes/No)

-C. PROCESS OF REDEFINING THE PROGRMME EDUCATIONAL OBJECTIVES
+C. PROCESS OF REDEFININGTHE PROGRMME EDUCATIONAL OBJECTIVES

 The college has always been involving the key stakeholders in collecting information and suggestions with regard to curriculum development and curriculum revision.
 Based on the information collected, the objectives of the Programme are defined, refined and are inscribed in the form of PEOs.
 The level of attainment of PEOs defined earlier will be analysed and will identify the need for redefining PEOs.
 Based on identified changes in terms of curriculum, regulations and PEOs, the administrative system like Board of Studies, Academic Council and Governing Body may recommend appropriate actions.
-As per the Outcome Based Education Framework implemented from the Academic Year 2020 - 2021, the following are the Programme Structure, the Programme Contents and the Course Contents of M.C.A.
+As per the Outcome Based Education Framework implemented from the Academic Year 2020 - 2021, the following are the Programme Structure, the the Course Programme Contents and Contents of M.C.A.
 Programme.

-(Belonging to Virudhunagar Hindu Nadars) An Autonomous Institution Affiliated to Madurai Kamaraj University, Madurai Reaccredited with 'A++' Grade (4th Cycle) by NAAC VIRUDHUNAGAR
+(Belonging to Virudhunagar Hindu Nadars) An Autonomous Institution Affiliated to Madurai Kamaraj University, Madurai Re-accredited with 'A' Grade (3rd Cycle) by NAAC